septag/Junkyard/README.md

 ## Overview and Features

+- Multiplatform.
+Currently supported platforms (ARM64, x86_64 architectures only):
+    - Windows (Tested on Windows 10 x64)
+    - Linux (Tesded on Ubuntu 22/PopOS)
+    - MacOS through MoltenVk (Currently broken, will be back up soon again)
+    - Android (Currently broken, might work with Vulkan 1.3 hardware)
 - Minimal C'ish C++20: Some people call it Sane-C++ or similarly [Orthodox-C++](https://gist.github.com/bkaradzic/2e39896bc7d8c34e042b).
 I use a very small subset of newer C++ standards, in which I will explain later in the wiki.
 Some of them are pointed in [CppFeatures.txt](doc/CppFeatures.txt)
     - No stdc++ allowed in the code
     - No RTTI/Exceptions
     - Relying heavily on POD (Plain-old-data) structs, zero-init by default and avoiding implicit code in ctors/dtors
-    - Minimal template functions and macros.
+    - Minimal template functions and macros (mainly used in core containers).
 No fancy stuff!
 - Very strict memory allocation/resource allocation in most systems:
     - Relying heavily on custom allocators especially virtual memory paging and bump allocation
     - Debugging capabilities for memory stats